gerivanc/entropy-password-generator/PASSWORDENTROPYCALCULATION.md

 - **E(R)**: Entropy in bits.

 Simplified:
-- Entropy = log₂(possibilities per character) × password length.
+- Entropy = log₂(possibilities per character) × password length
 - Higher entropy means exponentially greater effort to crack the password.
 - The table below provides the entropy formula for each mode in a simplified notation (e.g., log₂(R)×L) for readability, with the resulting entropy in bits.